antongomez/ecoviaggio/CONTRIBUTING.md

 ## Questions and Issues

 We appreciate your feedback and questions.
 Our preferred way to communicate is through GitHub issues.
-Before asking a question, please search the existing issues to see if somene has already covered the topic.
+Before asking a question, please search the existing issues to see if someone has already covered the topic.
 If you can't find an answer, feel free to open a new issue.

 ## I want to contribute